pygame/pygame/docs/reST/tut/PygameIntro.rst

 remember companies like Loki have used SDL to run a wide variety of retail quality titles.

-Pygame is faily low level when it comes to writing games.
+Pygame is fairly low-level when it comes to writing games.
 You'll quickly find yourself needing to wrap common functions into your own game environment.
-The great thing abuot this is there is nothing inside pygame to get in your way.
+The great thing about this is there is nothing inside pygame to get in your way.
 Your program is in full control of everything.
 The side effect of that is you will find yourself borrowing a lot of code to get a more advanced framework put together.
 You'll